 - Evaluation including formal summary of results, ROI, accreditation and reviews from clients/patients and family members

 Team categories may be entered by an individual, or by their company, or colleagues.
 Please make sure that the role of the team or individual is described and that you state their success during the eligibility period.

 Failure to include the details requested may result in your entry being marked lower by the Judging Panel.

 Entries for the Home Care Awards must be submitted online.

 You may need to provide physical support material (for instance printed literature, stage development plans, photographs or video) please provide a URL to a supporting micro site, or a link to YouTube or Vimeo for video files, in your submission paper.
 If the organisers feel that the judges will need to see physical items in support of your entry you will be notified well in advance of the judging date and asked to send the material by post.

 The judges will want to feel fully informed about your activity, so please include whatever you feel is appropriate and relevant for your entry.
 If an entry is entered into more than one category, please indicate this clearly, but remember you need to remind the judges of the micro site URL for the support material, each time you enter.

 The organisers intend that the Home Care Awards are open to the whole sector, but any website that breaks national or international laws or offends public, religious, national or gender-specific sensitivities, or that flouts banking, compliance, advertising, promotion or Internet rules will be disqualified.

 Time is always precious and sometimes writing an awards entry is one of those jobs put off until the last moment.
 For a helping hand to write your awards entries contact:

-Please note that Boost Marketing is a completely independent company.
-There is no financial relationship between the Home Care Awards and Boost Marketing.
-The advice you receive from Boost is confidential.
+Please note that Boost Awards is not only the first and largest company expert in preparing Awards submissions, but is also completely independent.
+There is no financial relationship between the Home Care Awards and Boost and the advice you receive is confidential.